flutter/website/src/platform-integration/web/wasm.md

     - `javascript.options.wasm_function_references`
     - `javascript.options.wasm_gc`

-If your configured browser meets the stated requirements, open `localhost:8080` in the browser to view the app.
+If your configured browser meets the requirements stated earlier, open `localhost:8080` in the browser to view the app.

 If the application doesn't load: